danhenshaw/AnimatedChart/README.md

 ## Further improvements

-While the current state of the app is sufficient for what was required in the [WeatherApp](https://github.com/danhenshaw/WeatherApp_V2) , there are some obvious areas for improvement to make the chart more flexible and reuseable.
+While the current state of the app is sufficient for what was required in the [WeatherApp](https://github.com/danhenshaw/WeatherApp_V2) , there are some obvious areas for improvement to make the chart more flexible and re-useable.

 Such features to be developed in the futures include: